-Spotted Turtles are a threatened species in Ohio therefore protecting their habitat is vital to their survival.
-Wild4Ever is working with The Cleveland Museum of Natural History, Cleveland Metroparks Zoo, Geauga Park District and the Greater Cleveland Aquarium to augment hatchling survival by collecting turtles found in the wild, hatching their eggs and raising them to a size that is more advantageous to their survival upon release.
-In addition to our most recent fundraiser “WildNite4Wildlife” which raised over $18,000.00 for this ongoing project, Wild4Ever has provided funding for surveys, ID chips, transponders and telemetry equipment as well as genetic testing.
+2013-2014: Spotted Turtles are a threatened species in Ohio therefore protecting their habitat is vital to their survival.
+Wild4Ever is working with The Cleveland Museum of Natural History, Cleveland Metroparks Zoo, Cleveland Metroparks, Lake Metro Parks, Medina County Parks, Summit Metroparks, Geauga Park District, USDA/APHIS, Cuyahoga Valley National Park and the Greater Cleveland Aquarium along with other collaborators in the SPOTD PROJECT.
+This long-term project works to protect environments, assess turtle health status, research genetic diversity and augment hatchling survival by collecting spotted turtle eggs for captive rearing/release once they reach a size that is more advantageous to their survival.
+In addition to our most recent fundraiser “WildNite4Wildlife” which raised over $18,000.00 for this ongoing project, Wild4Ever has provided funding for surveys, ID chips, transponders and telemetry equipment as well as genetic testing

-Health In Harmony’s Reforestation project studies methods to reverse the trend of forest loss and also educates communities about the value of rainforest while providing them opportunities to participate in restoring damaged areas.
-Areas inside Gunung Palung National Park that were once denuded and dominated by invasive grass are successfully supporting native tree regeneration.
+2009-2014: Health In Harmony’s Reforestation project studies methods to reverse the trend of forest loss and also educates communities about the value of rainforest while providing them opportunities to participate in restoring damaged areas.
+Now in their fifth year of reforestation, areas inside Gunung Palung National Park that were once denuded and dominated by invasive grass are successfully supporting native tree regeneration.
 The planting process increases scientific knowledge, while providing productive paid employment for villagers in preparing, planting, and caring for the seedlings to ensure the area grows into lush, green forest.
 Working with villagers around a devastated area where a logging company illegally cleared over 100 hectares (250 acres) of rainforest, twenty years ago they have replanted twenty hectares of this area in the past 4 years, and 6 more hectares in 2012 to restore a key “orangutan corridor” – a reforested bridge between larger habitat areas – that will once again allow these and other animals free movement and the opportunity to breed.